 In this episode, Melinda Briana Epler, Founder & CEO of Change Catalyst, and Frieda McAlear, Senior Research Associate at the Kapor Center, talk about “Designing For Intersectional Inclusion.”
-Frieda described what we can do to redress the lack of Native American representation in tech while applying an intersectional lens.
+Frieda described what we can do to redress the lack of Native American representation in Computer Science while applying an intersectional lens.
 She’ll also share principles we can use in our workplaces and communities to improve inclusion.

 - Guide to Acknowledgment and Global Map of Indigenous People

 - “Expanding Digital Pathways for Native Girls” by Frieda McAlear